PerMalmberg/du-yfs/Manual.md

 | `route-save`                                    | Saves the route and makes it ready for use                           | `route-save`                                         |

 * Ensure that the ECU is active and your fuel tanks are filled.
-* Activate the remote controller and the the route by clicking the "End" button by the name of the route on the screen.
+* Activate the remote controller and the route by clicking the "End" button by the name of the route on the screen.
 This will take you to the second position created earlier.
 Once there, the construct will hold its position.
 * You can now deactivate the remote control and deploy the space core, using the construct as a reference if you so wish.

 #### Option 1 - Up-and-over manouver